-Along with food items, Siena also has famous restaurants, like La Taverna di San Giuseppe, or Castel Monastero, for example.
+Along with food items, Siena also has famous restaurants, like La Taverna di San Giuseppe or Castel Monastero.

 Although Siena is not very popular for shopping, you can find antiques, ceramics, housewares, shoes, wines, and sweets here.

-You can wander here in the beautiful towns of Tirol.
+You can wander here in the beautiful town of Tirol.
 The most popular ones are Sterzing (Vipiteno), Bruneck (Brunico), Klausen (Chiusa), Brixen (Bressanone), Meran (Merano), and St. Ulrich (Ortisei).

 You will start to owe when you look at the beautiful towns here.
 The beautiful churches, houses, and the valley will steal your heart once you enter Tirol.